DUznanski/vornmath/README.md

 vm.fmod(x, y[, remainder]) --> remainder of division
 ```

-Gets the remainder of division such that the quotient is rounded toward zero;
+Gets the remainder of division such that the quotient takes the sign of the
-this gives different results from the usual `%` for negative values.
+numerator; this is different from % where it takes the sign of the
+denominator.

 #### `min`